batuka1983-maker/drawzy_public/privacy_policy.md

 Last updated: 06.01.2026

-This Privacy Policy applies to Drawzy ("App").
+This Privacy Policy applies to Drawzy - Draw & Guess ("App").
 By using the App, you agree to this policy.

 1) Information We Collect